diksh04/groww-assignment/README.md

-Application is created using NextJs.
+Application is created using NextJs and Alpha Intelligence Api.

 App contains mainly two pages:
 1. Explore page: A page with Top gainers and Losers section.These